There are currently no results that match your search, please try again.

 An important development in Modern Methods of Construction (MMC), the term ‘Platforms,’ commonly used in manufacturing, refers to sets of components or assemblies that can be put together in a multitude of different ways to create multiple different products.

 In the context of the built environment, the platforms approach to design for manufacture and assembly (P-DfMA) identifies commonality across sectors – schools, apartments and healthcare facilities all have similar structural spans and ceiling heights, for example – to define the ‘kit of parts’ of components and processes that we can use to deliver a wide variety of built assets.

 Like the manufacturing sector, we have focused as much on the ‘process’ as the ‘product’.
 On-site assembly processes are standardised and simple, using colour-coded components.

 All parts are readily available from existing suppliers and can be assembled easily and intuitively, in countless ways, to sustainably create a huge range of spaces.
 All of these factors support our broader focus on process engineering and Design to Value.

 The power of P-DfMA is in its ability to create standardisation at component level, while retaining flexibility of design at asset level.
-Construction Platforms support highly site-specific designs and the widest range of architectural ambition, while still bringing the benefits of a manufactured approach.
+Construction platforms support highly site-specific designs and the widest range of architectural ambition and creativity, while still bringing the benefits of a manufactured approach.

 Straightforward assembly means we can use upskilled or even non-construction operatives, working under safe and controlled conditions.
 This facilitates new jobs and opportunities to help tackle the challenge presented by an ageing construction workforce.